two-trick-pony-NL/MeesMonkey-Unofficial-Meesman-App/README.md

-# Unofficial Meesman App
+# Disclaimer: Unofficial Meesman App

-This is the repository for my unofficial version of a App for Meesman Indexbeleggen.
-Meesman does not offer a app of their own and thus I decided to build one.
-I use a custom API endpoint that I also build by scraping mijn.meesman.nl, check the API here: https://github.com/two-trick-pony-NL/MeesmanAPI
+This application is an unofficial version of an app for Meesman Indexbeleggen, created by [Your Name].
+Meesman does not provide its own official app, prompting the development of this independent alternative.
+The app utilizes a custom API endpoint built by scraping data from mijn.meesman.nl.
+For details on the API, refer to the repository: [MeesmanAPI](https://github.com/two-trick-pony-NL/MeesmanAPI).

-# App
+## App Compatibility
-The app is built using Expo (react native) and should work on both Android and iOS.
-However I only tested on iOS.
+The app is constructed using Expo (React Native) and is designed to function on both Android and iOS platforms.
+However, thorough testing has been conducted primarily on iOS.

-# Known shortcomings:
+## Known Shortcomings
-- If you have multiple accounts with meesman it only shows data for the first one.
+- The app may only display data for the first Meesman account if multiple accounts are associated.

+## Affiliation Disclosure
+It is important to note that [Your Name] has no affiliation with Meesman Indexbeleggen.
+This app is an independent project developed to enhance the user experience for Meesman investors.
+While efforts have been made to ensure accurate functionality, users are advised to exercise caution and carefully consider the known limitations mentioned above.

+By using this app, you acknowledge that it is an unofficial solution and [Your Name] is not liable for any inaccuracies, losses, or inconveniences that may arise from its use.
+Your feedback and suggestions for improvement are welcome.